rafaelfelipeac/replyradar/README.md

 ## 🧪 Current Status

 This is still a work-in-progress — a personal playground to explore architecture patterns, Kotlin Multiplatform and UI ideas.
 It’s not production-ready, but it’s growing feature by feature.

 ---

+## 🧠 A playground for Android, KMP, and AI-enhanced development

+Besides being a way to dive deeper into Android and Kotlin Multiplatform, Reply Radar is also a personal sandbox to explore how **AI-assisted workflows** can support development — from ideation and architecture to automation and iteration.
+The goal is to build better, faster and with curiosity at the center of the process.

+---